digitaldesigner/2weeks.ai/content/day-08.md

   <img class="lazyload" data-src="./assets/images/side-drawer-location.png" />
 </picture>

-From here you an jump to a previous chat and continue the conversation:
+From here you can jump to a previous chat and continue the conversation:

 <picture>
   <source srcset="./assets/images/side-drawer-dark.png" media="(prefers-color-scheme:dark)">